josef-strnadel/josef-strnadel/README.md

   - objects, scenes, animations in Blender (formerly in Imagine, LightWave and Cinema 4D on Amiga)
   - unconventional topics such as digital steganography & steganalysis, autonomous/approximate systems, physically unclonable function, ...
 - 🌱 I’m **currently learning** how to ...
-  - reflect uncertainty during various kinds of the analysis, e,g, timing/schedulability analysis, of (mostly real-time) systems
+  - reflect uncertainty during various kinds of the analysis, e.g, timing/schedulability analysis, of (mostly real-time) systems
   - automate the process of testing applications based on web, GUI etc., of generating a documentation from a source code, ...
-  - allow a remote, multi-user management/access of/to UPPAAL, e.g., via a web/API
-  - use scripting in Blender
 - 💞️ I’m **looking to collaborate on**
   - projects & publishing results
   - leading student internships, theses & projects